-The Department of Anthropology offers a Masters of Arts degree under the close direction of 14 Anthropology and Archaeology faculty with specializations in Archaeology (terrestrial and maritime), Cultural Anthropology, and Biological Anthropology.
+The Department of Anthropology offers a Master of Arts degree under the close direction of 13 Anthropology and Archaeology faculty with specializations in Archaeology (terrestrial and maritime), Cultural Anthropology, and Biological Anthropology.

 There are two specializations in the Anthropology Master of Arts program:

-The deadline to apply is February 15th.
-Faculty meet monthly to review completed applications.
-To be considered for financial support, all application material must be received by February 15th.
-The Department makes its financial awards in February and March, and University support (such as work-study) is usually committed by March.
-We recommend that applicants check frequently on the completeness of their application package.
+To be considered for financial support, all application material must be received on or before February 15th.
 Applications received after February 15th may be considered if Fall enrollment space permits.

 Admission to graduate study involves acceptance by the University as well as the department or college in which the applicant expects to study.
 Final admission to the University is subject to approval by the department or college.

 Required documents, deadlines and admission policies for graduate programs at UWF may be found on this general graduate admissions page.
 In addition to the University graduate admission requirements described in the Admissions section of the Graduate Catalog, the department bases decisions for regular admission on a

 holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

 ** This document should be submitted in electronic format (e.g., PDF, .doc) directly to the chair of the department, Dr. John Bratten, at email@example.com.
 All other documents should be uploaded through UWF's online application system.